gauravAshok/varadhi-wiki-fork/Home.md

 ## Varadhi

-Varadhi is a message bus implementation with a REST interface.
-Varadhi supports both P2P (point-to-point) and Publish-Subscribe messaging models.
-The idea behind RESTBus is to take your HTTP API stack and automatically transform them into service bus driven, queued, message oriented endpoints.
-The communication from Varadhi to the end point will be on HTTP again.
-The sender will have to include additional headers denoting the target HTTP URL and the HTTP Method to use.
-Varadhi will use these headers to talk to the receiver.
+Varadhi is a message bus implementation with a REST interface, supporting both P2P (point-to-point) and Publish-Subscribe messaging models.

+The idea behind Varadhi, or RESTBus, is to take your HTTP API stack and automatically transform it into service bus-driven, queued, message-oriented endpoints.
+This means that the communication protocol with Varadhi will utilize HTTP 1.1/2 or even gRPC.
+Senders are required to include additional headers specifying the target URL and the Method to be used.
+Varadhi will use these headers to deliver messages to the receiver.